filamerce/filament-user-panel/README.md

 ## Register Plugin

-To register the plugin, use the following code:
+To register the plugin, use the following code snippet:

 ```php
 use Filamerce\FilamentUserProfile\UserProfilePlugin;